 Alongside all the usual facilities you’d expect, there’s also plenty of activities on site including boat and kayak hire so you can enjoy exploring Lough Erne as soon as you arrive!
 There’s also a kids play park on site, lots of walks to enjoy, picnic and BBQ areas for families to spend quality time and more!

 For a bit of history, Castle Archdale can be visited, while you can get a boat to White Island which has a history of human inhabitation stretching back centuries.

 And if all of that has made you hungry they have an ice cream parlour on site, and Enniskillen which is full of shops and restaurants is just ten miles away.

 Situated approximately 2 miles from Ballycastle in County Antrim, this campsite offers stunning sea front views.
 The warm welcome, immaculate facilities and the quirky nature of the site adds character to the place.

 We recommend pre-booking a front line pitch if you want to have access to breathtaking sunsets, see seals and enjoy the coastline views of Ballycastle and Rathlin Island.

-Located just a mile out of Ballycastle, campers can cycle to the town and grab food at the many restaurants, or even try the fish and chip shop at the marina, Morton‘s – one of the best in town.
+Located just a mile out of Ballycastle, campers can easily cycle or walk to the town and grab food at the many restaurants.
+Or even try the fish and chip shop at the marina, Morton‘s – one of the best in the region.

 In general wild camping in Northern Ireland is illegal, however many people still do it.
 There are also some exceptions for when it is allowed.

-However, there is a long tradition of wild camping in Northern Ireland, so it is often tolerated even if campers don’t have permission, as long as they treat the land well.
+However, there is also along tradition of wild camping in Northern Ireland, so it is often tolerated even if campers don’t have permission.
+Albeit that’s only if they treat the land well.

 If you can’t be swayed to stay in a campsite and are determined to wild camp, then we would advise sticking to the following guidelines in order to be as considerate as possible: